-LONDON — Britain’s nuclear submarine industry has been warned by Defence Secretary Michael Fallon not to repeat the delays and cost overruns of the Astute hunter-killer program when it builds the Royal Navy’s new Trident missile submarines.
+LONDON — Britain’s nuclear submarine industry has been warned by Defence Secretary Michael Fallon not to repeat the delays and cost overruns of the Astute hunter-killer program when it builds they come to build the Royal Navy’s new Trident missile submarines.

-Fallon said industry's failure to deliver was one of the risks to the program.
+Fallon said industry's ies failure to deliver was one of the risks to the program.

 A number of industry executives, including Ian King, the CEO of nuclear submarine builder BAE Systems, were in the audience to hear Fallon's warning.

 "For 46 years our deterrent has been used every day and night to keep this country safe.
 If we are to continue that continuity, that continuous at-sea deterrence, there is no room in the program for delay," he said.